klimkin/timeit/README.md

 # timeit::timeit

-Inspired by `timeit` from Python, this class provides a simple way to time small bits of C/C++ code.
+Inspired by [timeit](https://docs.python.org/3.0/library/timeit.html) module from Python, this class provides a simple way to time small bits of C/C++ code.

 Example: